Illegal drug trade in the Philippines

 The prevalence of illegal drug use in the Philippines is lower than the global average, according to the United Nations Office on Drugs and Crime (UNODC).
 President Rodrigo Duterte has claimed that the country could become a "narco-state".
 Two of the most used and valuable illegal drugs in the country are methamphetamine hydrochloride (known locally as shabu) and marijuana.
 In 2012, the United Nations said the Philippines had the highest rate of methamphetamine use in East Asia, and according to a U.S. State Department report, 2.1 percent of Filipinos aged 16 to 64 use the drug based on 2008 figures by the Philippines Dangerous Drugs Board.
 As of 2016, the United Nations Office of Drugs and Crime report that 1.1 percent of Filipinos aged 10 to 69 use the drug.
 In Metro Manila, most barangays are affected by illegal drugs.

-History of government response

-Gloria Macapagal Arroyo

-The goal and strategy of the campaign against illegal drugs by the administration of President Gloria Macapagal Arroyo was outlined in the Letter of Instruction (LOI) No. 1 issued by the president on July 4, 2001.

-The Comprehensive Dangerous Drugs Act was signed into law by Arroyo in 2002 superseding the Dangerous Drugs Act of 1972.

-Benigno Aquino III

-Under President Benigno Aquino III's term, 77,810 people were arrested by government authorities in connection with the illegal drug trade.

-Aquino cooperated with Mexico and China in combatting the illegal drug trade.

-Rodrigo Duterte

-Rodrigo Duterte, after his inauguration on June 30, 2016, called a speech full of swearing in Tondo, Manila, and urged people to kill drug pushers in exchange for bounty.

-Arrests

-Most arrests related to illegal drugs involves users of methamphetamine hydrochloride (shabu).

-Involvement of government officials and employees

-From 2010 to 2015, 623 government officials and employees were arrested for drug possession, according to the Philippine Drug Enforcement Agency (PDEA).
-Of these, 45% were government employees while 30% were elected officials and 25% were police.
-Several government officials have been arrested for drug possession, like former PDEA Special Enforcement Service director and Lieutenant Colonel Ferdinand Marcelino but released months later after some clarification in the ongoing investigation.